Alb-O/lab/README.md

 ## Styling

 By default, headings are bold; inline code is reversed.
-If you want syntax highlighting for fenced blocks, enable `--syncat` and ensure `syncat` is installed and on PATH.
+If you want syntax highlighting for fenced blocks, pass `--highlight` (uses `bat` under the hood).

 ## Installation